A Note on "A polynomial-time algorithm for global value numbering": GVN algorithm by Gulwani and Necula

 Figure \ref{join} shows four program nodes and a join point\footnote{For convenience, we use $x+y$ instead of $F(x,\ y)$}. $G_1$ and $G_2$ are the SEDs at program points $p_1$ and $p_2$ respectively. $E_1$ and $E_2$ are the structured partitions that Kildall \cite{kild} computes at these points. $G_3$ is the SED resulting after the join of the SEDs $G_1$ and $G_2$.
 The corresponding partition in Kildall \cite{kild} is $E_3$, which is the result of the $meet$ of $E_1$ and $E_2$.

-As per the the definition for \emph{Herbrand equivalence} of expressions given by Ruthing, Knoop, and Steffen \cite{rks}(see the definition at the end of section 2), the expression $x+y$ in the topmost node is herbrand equivalent to the expression $x+y$ in the bottommost node.
-Since $x+y$ is present in $E_3$, using Kildall's algorithm, \cite{kild} we can deduce the information that whenever control reaches $p_3$, an expression equivalent to $x+y$ is already computed.
-But there is no way to deduce this information from the corresponding SED $G_3$.
-Hence the GVN algorithm by Gulwani and Necula \cite{sumit} fails in detecting the herbrand equivalence in this example.
+It can be easily observed that the expression $x+y$ in the bottommost node is redundant.
+Since $x+y$ is present in $E_3$, using Kildall's algorithm \cite{kild}, we can detect this redundancy.
+But the expression $x+y$ is not represented in the SED $G_3$, and hence the GVN algorithm by Gulwani and Necula \cite{sumit} can not detect the redundancy of $x+y$ in this example.